gruntwork-io/cloud-nuke/CONTRIBUTING.md

 get feedback from the maintainers and the community before you sink a lot of time into writing (possibly the wrong) code.
 If there is anything you're unsure about, just ask!

-Sometimes, the scope of the feature proposal is large enough that it requires major updates to the code base to implement.
+Sometimes the scope of the feature proposal is large enough that it requires major updates to the code base to implement.
 In these situations, a maintainer may suggest writing up an RFC that describes the feature in more details than what can be reasonably captured in a Github Issue.
 RFCs are written in markdown and live in the directory `_docs/rfc`.